-Liquid effluent monitoring must ensure representative sampling during sample collection.
-This is a key component of the program so results properly and accurately characterize the chemical and radiological components of the effluent.
+A liquid effluent monitoring/sampling program must collect a representative sample so the results properly and accurately characterize the chemical and radiological emissions.
 Liquid effluent monitoring systems, both radiological and non-radiological, provide representative measurements of the streams being monitored.